jostylr/role-dnd-hybrid/src/data.md

 ### Combat

 Basic combat is oppositional rolls.
 Choose an attack skill, roll it.
 Compare to defender's skill (choosing their action).
-Subtract, if positive in favor of attacker, then it is hit.
-Damage is the positive amount + weapon damage - armor class of defender (-10 from what is listed in PHB).
+Add in weapon modifier and armor modifier, respectively, before comparing.
+The difference is the damage.
+If 0 or negative, then none.
+If spell damage on weapon, add that in after hitting (check for resistance to it).

-Armor with dex restriction limits gives disadvantage to dodge disadvantage if no dex allowed.
+Armor with dex restriction limits gives half disadvantage to dodge, disadvantage if no dex allowed.
 No penalty on parry or shield.
 Other uses of dex skills follow similarly as sensible.
-Penalty on stealth checks is double disadvantage for the armors that have that property and strength related skills get half disadvantage for STR13 and disadvantage for STR15.
+Penalty on stealth checks is double disadvantage for the armors that have that property.
+Strength related skills get half disadvantage for STR13 and disadvantage for STR15.

-Moving away from enemies either requires half speed to maintain defense or double disadvantage to defense.
+Moving away leads to an opportunity attack (reaction).
+For every movement square, -1 to all rolls until next turn.
+If in STR13, -2 to all rolls if more than 10ft moved, if in STR15, -3 to all rolls beyond 20ft.

 Ranged: Disadvantage on long-range attacks and close quarters.